Answer: 1. When does the course start?

 The ETUK training team work as ecological consultants when they are not teaching courses and therefore have up to date knowledge and experience in this subject.
 Sue, who is the senior tutor for the Certificate course, has been a guest lecturer at Exeter, Bristol and Greenwich Universities and has also run courses for CIEEM, Field Studies Council and The Mammal Society.
 Sue takes particular interest in the Certificate course students as relationships develop over the duration of the course.
 She is very supportive and gives excellent advice on career progression, personal development and setting goals.

 Many of our previous students on the Certificate course have given us testimonials – here are some examples:

 ‘The last seven months have really changed my life, I am now focused on something that I really enjoy…and I would recommend this [ certificate course] one hundred percent to anyone looking to start a career in ecology or even just wanting to gain in depth knowledge of wildlife and conservation.’

-‘I just want to say thank you to everyone at Acorn for being so supportive and inspiring!
+‘I just want to say thank you to everyone for being so supportive and inspiring!
 It has been one of the most rewarding things I have done, and I have loved every minute!’

 ‘I have learned more than I could ever have imagined by doing this course.
 It has not only been massively challenging and rewarding but also lots of fun… I absolutely recommend the course to anyone wanting to break into the profession of ecology; it is definitely worth every penny!’